 At Charvet Dental Center, we recommend you eat soft foods that are not too hot or too cold.
 For example, you should buy yogurt, soft cheese, ice cream, soup to eat at a warm temperature, and fruit to make smoothies.
 This way, you can receive the nutrition you need without irritating your gums.
 You can slowly begin to add normal food back into your diet, but should avoid eating anything hard, sharp, or difficult to chew for several days.
 For example, eat a hamburger without the bacon or an omelet instead of waffles.
 During your recovery, you need to make these simple adjustments that allow you to eat what you need without exposing your gums to anything harmful.

 Check out what others are saying about our implant support services on Yelp: Post-Op Care for Dental Implants Metairie

 Do I need to do anything to treat the site of the surgery or my gums in general?

 We will provide you with gauze before you leave our Metairie, LA dental office.
 It is natural to experience some bleeding.
-Before you leave, Dr. Hunter Sr. and Dr. Hunter Jr. will ensure that any bleeding is at a manageable level, and by using gauze for the remainder of the day, it should stop.
+Before you leave, we will ensure that any bleeding is at a manageable level, and by using gauze for the remainder of the day, it should stop.
 You also need to take steps to keep your gums clean, so we may provide you with a medicated rinse.
 Otherwise, you can rinse your mouth with warm saltwater throughout the day.
 You should also brush your remaining teeth, but be careful not to irritate your gums while doing so.